 2. Christmas observance was banned in Massachusetts

 The celebration of Christmas was banned by the General Court of Massachusetts in 1659.
 For the Puritan settlers, Christmas was a very sacred event.
 They frowned upon Christmas trees and decorations, singing of Christmas carols, and anything other than going to church service.
-There were fines for hanging decorations, and any outward observance of the holiday was a penal offense.
+There were fines for hanging decorations, and any outward observance of the holiday was a criminal offense.
 Customs and beliefs that differed from those of the Puritans were unacceptable, and they certainly did not tolerate any Pagan traditions that had carried over throughout the years.
-However, in the 19th century, there was an influx of Irish and German immigrants who brought their various customs with them, and the strict ban ended.
+In the 19th century, there was an influx of Irish and German immigrants who brought their various customs with them, and they helped to end the ban on Christmas observance.
 Many of the traditions that were once illegal in Massachusetts are commonly practiced today.

 3. Santa and his flying reindeer may be the result of a Siberian magic mushroom trip